Academic Grievance Policy (2022-2023)

 2. Questioning of the student and instructor by the board;

-3. Presentation and questioning of the student’s witnesses by the student, the board and the instructor;
+3. Presentation and questioning of the student's witnesses by the student, the instructor, and the board;

 4. Presentation and questioning of the instructor’s witnesses by the instructor, the student and the board;

-5. Questioning of the instructor by the student (these questions will be written and the Board Chair ask aloud the questions to the instructor);
+5. Questioning of the instructor by the student (these questions will be written, and the Board Chair will ask the questions aloud to the instructor);

-6. Questioning of the student by the instructor (these questions will be written and the Board Chair ask aloud the questions to the student);
+6. Questioning of the student by the instructor (these questions will be written, and the Board Chair will ask the questions aloud to the student);

 7. Final questioning of the student and instructor by the board;